Sharvari2084/Data-Science-Workshop-Final-Project/README.md

-**Project Title: Fuel Consumption Prediction Using Multiple Linear Regression**
+# ⛽ Fuel Consumption Prediction Using Multiple Linear Regression

-**1. Introduction:**
+## 1. Introduction

+### Objective
-Objective: This project aims to predict fuel consumption based on multiple vehicle-related parameters using a machine learning approach.
-By leveraging historical data, the model can estimate fuel usage, helping users optimize fuel efficiency.
+The objective of this project is to **predict fuel consumption** based on multiple vehicle-related parameters using a **machine learning approach**.
+By leveraging historical vehicle data, the model estimates fuel usage, helping users analyze fuel efficiency and make informed decisions.

+### Problem Statement
-Problem Statement: Fuel consumption is a critical factor affecting transportation efficiency, environmental sustainability, and operational costs.
-Predicting fuel usage accurately can help individuals, businesses, and policymakers make informed decisions regarding vehicle efficiency, fuel economy, and sustainability measures.
+Fuel consumption is a critical factor influencing **transportation efficiency, environmental sustainability, and operational costs**.
+Accurate prediction of fuel usage can assist individuals, businesses, and policymakers in improving vehicle efficiency, reducing fuel expenses, and supporting sustainability initiatives.

-Dataset Description: This dataset contains features like vehicle model name, engine size, cylinders, fuel consumption, CO2 emissions, smog rating, etc.for various car models.
+### Dataset Description
+The dataset contains information for various car models, including:
+- Vehicle model name
+- Engine size
+- Number of cylinders
+- Fuel consumption
+- CO₂ emissions
+- Smog rating

+This data is used to train a regression model for fuel consumption prediction.

-**2. Data Collection & Preprocessing**
+## 2. Data Collection & Preprocessing

-Data Source: Fuel consumption dataset

-**3. Model Development**

-Algorithm Used: Multiple Linear Regression
+### Data Source
+- Fuel Consumption Dataset

+### Preprocessing Steps
+- Removal of irrelevant columns
+- Handling missing values
+- Selection of key numerical features
+- Preparation of cleaned data suitable for model training

+---

+## 3. Model Development

+### Algorithm Used
+- **Multiple Linear Regression**

 Formula for Prediction: Y = b0 + b1X1 + b2X2 + b3X3